 The Charles H. Townes Graduate Student Fellowship

 “Charlie has been a champion of the intellectual validity and ethical voice of religion to an often skeptical and even dismissive scientific community.
 Charlie has been unremittingly outspoken in his conviction that science and religion are convergent rather than in conflict or in isolated realms.
-In particular, science should not be co-opted into the service of atheism and materialism but instead celebrated as a lasting partner with religion in service to the wider culture.
+In particular, science should not be co-opted into the service of atheism and materialism but instead it should be celebrated as a lasting partner with religion in service to the wider global and interfaith culture.
 As a Nobel laureate in physics with over two dozen honorary degrees and as a member of such distinguished societies as the National Academy of Science and the Pontifical Academy of Science, Charlie represents the world of theological education in places where we could never go and to people who would never listen to us even if we got there.”

 2400 Ridge Rd.

 2014-2015: Ki Wook Min

 2012-2013: John King, Sungho Lee and Alan Weissenbacher